 This course provides a survey of the development of African-American literature from its beginnings to the present.
 Emphasis is placed on historical and cultural context, themes, literary traditions, and backgrounds of the authors.
 Upon completion, students should be able to interpret, analyze, and respond to selected texts.
-Pre major/Elective FA or SP (RI) Pre-requisite: A grade of "C" or better in ENG 112
+Pre major/Elective.
+Prerequisite: A grade of "C" or better in ENG 112.
+FA or SP.